Intsigstephon/batch_invariant_ops/README.md

 # Batch Invariant Ops

-A companion library release to https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/.
+A companion library for Ascend release to https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/.
 This library contains some batch-invariant kernels as well as an example of achieving deterministic vLLM inference.

 ## Overview